Vanshitasingh/interview/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+I have created a Navbar wherein two tabs are mentioned namely- Table and Chart.
+A functional search bar is added just below it.

 ## Available Scripts